sociomantic-tsunami/git-hub/man.rst

       multiple labels).

     \-a USER, --assign=USER
-      Assign an user to the issue. `USER` must be a valid GitHub login name.
+      Assign a user to the issue. `USER` must be a valid GitHub login name.

     \-M ID, --milestone=ID
       Assign the milestone identified by the number ID to the issue.